beattheprose/grace-bobber-web/README.md

 - set the `data-src` attribute to point to /dist/images and `src` to point to the thumbnail
 - add lazyload and blur-up

+## PDF Resume procedure

+Make sure to change the `Title` in the metadata to `Grace Bobber Resume`.
+I used `exiftool` for this one time.

 ## Getting gulp working again

 1. `rm -r node_modules`